Python-SIP/sip/docs/api_14.rst

         This event is triggered whenever a Python wrapper object is being garbage collected.
-The handler is passed a pointer to the opaque module state, the type's type identifier and a ``PyObject *`` which is the object being garbage collected.
+The handler is passed a pointer to the opaque module state, the type's type identifier and a pointer to the :c:type:`sipSimpleWrapper *` being garbage collected.

     .. c:enumerator:: sipEventFinalisingAddress